Singleton Design Pattern in OOPS

 Efficient approach using singleton pattern

-To keep track of its single instance, we can declare a static member called "cost" of the same type as the CostEstimator class.
-We can then create a static method called "getCost()" that instantiates and returns the single instance of the CostEstimator.
-If "cost" object already exists (if it has already been instantiated once), "getCost()" will simply return that instance.
-If "cost" doesn't exist yet, "getCost()" will create a new instance using the private constructor and return it.
+To keep track of the single instance, we can declare a static member called "cost" of the same type as the CostEstimator class.
+We can then define a static method "getCost()" to instantiate and return the single instance of the CostEstimator.
+If the "cost" object already exists (already been instantiated once), getCost() will simply return that instance.
+If "cost" doesn't exist yet, getCost() will create a new instance using the private constructor and return it.

 Implementation of the CostEstimator class

-Now CostEstimator class has been modified into a Singleton class, responsible for estimating the total amount spent using the public method addAmount(int amount) and returning the calculated amount using the method showAmount().
-Here's a summary of the methods and members in the CostEstimator class:
+Now we have modified the CostEstimator class into a Singleton class, which is responsible for estimating the total amount spent using the public method addAmount(int amount) and return the calculated amount using the method showAmount().

 • addAmount(int amount): Adds the given amount to the total expenditure cost.